 Bond Mutual Funds:

 These are mutual funds invested in bonds at higher interest rates.
 This is an excellent option for people who have a small amount of fixed income investment.
 A diversified array of bonds will deliver better returns.
 Short term fixed income investments.

-Preferred Stocks offer the holder equity stake and a dividend but they have no voting rights.
-Their dividends pay on priority before any dividends on stocks pay the stockholders.
+Preferred Stocks offer the holder an equity stake and a dividend but they have no voting rights.
+Their dividends are paid on priority before any dividends on stocks are paid to the stockholders.

 Benefits of an Adviser

-- The adviser is able to exploit the markets and also strategies based on financial needs.
+- The adviser can exploit the markets and also strategies based on financial needs.

-- They have the capacity to form a diversified portfolio from individual investment funds.
-This reduces the risk factor on a personal front and also becomes collective-risk.
+- They can form a diversified portfolio from individual investment funds.
+This reduces the risk factor on a personal front and also becomes a collective risk.